RCIC-UCI-Public/website-rcic/docs/source/software/software.rst

 ========

 HPC3 serves researchers from all corners of the UCI campus.
-At the heart of the value that RCIC adds to HPC3, is wide range of application software that is pre-compiled and ready for use.
+At the heart of the value that RCIC adds to HPC3, is wide range of applications software that is compiled and ready for use.
 There are literally hundreds of domain-specific, community-supported, applications maintained on the cluster.

 .. important:: | HPC3 operating system is **Rocky Linux 8** (as of August 30, 2022).